microsoft/CSS-Exchange/docs/Diagnostics/HealthChecker.md

 BuildHtmlServersReport | Switch to enable the script to build the HTML report for all the servers XML results in the XMLDirectoryPath location.
 HtmlReportFile | Name of the HTML output file from the BuildHtmlServersReport.
 Default is ExchangeAllServersReport.html DCCoreRatio | Gathers the Exchange to DC/GC Core ratio and displays the results in the current site that the script is running in.
+AnalyzeDataOnly | Switch to analyze the existing HealthChecker XML files.
+The results are displayed on the screen and an HTML report is generated.
+SkipVersionCheck | No version check is performed when this switch is used.
+SaveDebugLog | The debug log is kept even if the script is executed successfully.